Han1s/Coding-Notes/Udemy--React_native.md

 # XIII.
 Build React Native Apps Without Expo

+- you can always start with managed workflow and eject once you need it

 ## 222. How does Expo work

 - Installs extra runtime on the device / emulator and during development loads the code and executes it.